trustbroker-swiss/trustbroker.swiss/Code-of-Conduct.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Rules for Vulnerability Disclosure
-Trust Broker Swiss team expects rules for vulnerability disclosure to be followed.
+trustbroker.swiss team expects rules for vulnerability disclosure to be followed.

 ## Our Responsibilities
-The Trust Broker Swiss team is responsible for clarifying the standards of acceptable behavior and is expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+The trustbroker.swiss team is responsible for clarifying the standards of acceptable behavior and is expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Trust Broker Swiss team has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+trustbroker.swiss team has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope
-This Code of Conduct applies to all Trust Broker Swiss communication channels - online or in person, and it also applies when an individual is representing the project or its community in public spaces.
+This Code of Conduct applies to all trustbroker.swiss communication channels - online or in person, and it also applies when an individual is representing the project or its community in public spaces.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Trust Broker Swiss team.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the trustbroker.swiss team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The Trust Broker Swiss team will maintain confidentiality with regard to the reporter of an incident.
-Enforcement may result in an indefinite ban from all official Trust Broker Swiss communication channels, or other actions as deemed appropriate by the Angular team.
+The trustbroker.swiss team will maintain confidentiality with regard to the reporter of an incident.
+Enforcement may result in an indefinite ban from all official trustbroker.swiss communication channels, or other actions as deemed appropriate by the Angular team.

-Trust Broker Swiss maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+trustbroker.swiss maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Appeal
 If you are banned you may contest the decision.
 To do so send an email with the subject line "Repeal Ban for {{your name here}}" and body with the responses to the following: